rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 # Experimenting with Airflow to Process S3 Files
 ![](images/airflow.png)

-In machine learning problems we always need to deal with ETL processing to get ready the data for our model.
-Airflow might help us to build the ETL pipelines and visualize the results for each of the tasks in a centralized way.
+With machine learning, we always need to deal with ETL processing (Extract, Transform, Load) to get data ready for our model.
+Airflow can help us build ETL pipelines, and visualize the results for each of the tasks in a centralized way.
 This blog shows some experiments using Airflow to process files from S3, showing the possibilities and limitations that this tool has.